apache/causeway-site/content/tutorials/apacheconeu-2014.md

 ## Value properties

+Domain entities have state: either values (primitives, strings) or references to other entities.
+In this section we explore adding some value properties

 * add some [value properties](http://isis.apache.org/how-tos/how-to-01-030-How-to-add-a-property-to-a-domain-entity.html); also:
   - for string properties
     - use the [@Multiline](http://isis.apache.org/reference/recognized-annotations/MultiLine.html) annotation to render a text area instead of a text box